What is Forging, its Applications, Types, and How it Works?

 8. Isothermal Forging Process

 The more expensive die materials needed to manage pressures and temperatures as well as the necessary uniform heating systems are a few drawbacks.
-Additionally, its manufacturing rate is discreet.
+Additionally, its manufacturing rate is discrete.

 Advantages of Forging